Stefan Schostok: Political career

 Schostok has been a member of the SPD since 1983.
 From 1995 he was a member of the executive of the SPD district Hanover.
 In the years from 1991 to 1995 he was chairman of the Juso district Hanover.
-On October 31 2009 he was elected as the chairman of the SPD district Hanover.
+On 31 October 2009 he was elected as the chairman of the SPD district Hanover.
 From 2001 to 2005 he was a council member of the municipal council Isernhagen, in which he served on the economy, environment and finance committees.

 From 2008 to 2013 Schostok was a member of the Landtag in Lower Saxony.
 Also, Schostok was leader of the integration work group.
-From June 14 2010 to January 22 2013, he served as chairman of his party's parliamentary group in the Landtag.
+From 14 June 2010 to 22 January 2013 he served as chairman of his party's parliamentary group in the Landtag.
 Towards the end of 2011, he decided not to seek reelection to the State Parliament and instead announced his candidacy for the office of Mayor of Hanover, in order to succeed incumbent Stephan Weil.

 In April 2012, Schostok became the Social Democrat nominee for Mayor, obtaining the support of 96 percent of the delegates of Hanover's Social Democrats.
-In the first round of the mayoral election, on September 22 2013, he missed the required absolute majority with 48.9 percent of the votes against the Christian Democratic candidate Matthias Waldraff, who had 33.8 percent of the votes.
+In the first round of the mayoral election, on 22 September 2013, he missed the required absolute majority with 48.9 percent of the votes against the Christian Democratic candidate Matthias Waldraff, who had 33.8 percent of the votes.
 The second round saw Schostok win by a landslide, winning with 66.3% of the votes.
 He was the third Mayor of Hannover to be elected directly by the citizens.

 Schostok also served as deputy chairman of the SPD in Lower Saxony, under the leadership of its chairman Stephan Weil.

 In April 2019, the public prosecutor's office of Hannover announced an inquiry against Schostok regarding breach of trust in public office.
 It claimed that he knew about illegal payments in advantage of two high ranking public officials within his municipality.
 Oppositional parties in the delegation demanded his resignation, which he initially refused.
-On April 30th 2019, he announced consequences from allegations made by the prosecutor's office.
+On 30 April 2019 he announced consequences from allegations made by the prosecutor's office.